Woodrow Wilson: African Americans in the armed forces

-A World War I draft card.
-The lower left corner could be removed for men of African descent to help keep the military segregated.

 While segregation had been present in the Army prior to Wilson, its severity increased significantly under his administration.
 During Wilson's first term, the Army and Navy refused to commission new black officers.
 Black officers already serving experienced increased discrimination and were often forced out or discharged on dubious grounds.
 Following the entry of the U.S. into World War I, the War Department drafted hundreds of thousands of black people into the Army, and draftees were paid equally regardless of race.
 Commissioning of African-American officers resumed but units remained segregated and most all-black units were led by white officers.

 Unlike the Army, the U.S. Navy was never formally segregated.
 Following Wilson's appointment of Josephus Daniels as Secretary of the Navy, a system of Jim Crow was swiftly implemented; with ships, training facilities, restrooms, and cafeterias all becoming segregated.
 While Daniels significantly expanded opportunities for advancement and training available to white sailors, by the time the U.S. entered World War I, African-American sailors had been relegated almost entirely to mess and custodial duties, often assigned to act as servants for white officers.

 Response to racial violence

-A 1917 political cartoon published in New York Evening Mail about the East St. Louis riots in 1917 with the caption reading, "Mr. President, why not make America safe for democracy?"

 In response to the demand for industrial labor, the Great Migration of African Americans out of the South surged in 1917 and 1918.
 This migration sparked race riots, including the East St. Louis riots of 1917.
 In response to these riots, but only after much public outcry, Wilson asked Attorney General Thomas Watt Gregory if the federal government could intervene to "check these disgraceful outrages".
 On the advice of Gregory, Wilson did not take direct action against the riots.
 In 1918, Wilson spoke out against lynching in the United States, stating: "I say plainly that every American who takes part in the action of mob or gives it any sort of continence is no true son of this great democracy but its betrayer, and ... [discredits] her by that single disloyalty to her standards of law and of rights."

 In 1919, another series of race riots occurred in Chicago, Omaha, and two dozen other major cities in the North.
 Historians estimate more than 250 African Americans were killed.
 The federal government did not become involved, just as it had not become involved previously.